The Platters: Legal battles

 A profusion of legal challenges ensued among the many groups of Platters.
 Those looking to hear the classic lineup of songs had their pick of approved, disputed, and substituted Platters, including Sonny Turner's, Zola Taylor's, Ritchie Jones' (member 1984–85), Milton Bullock's (member 1967–70), Paul Robi's (managed by his widow), Jean Bennett's "Buck Ram Platters", Monroe Powell's, Herb Reed's, and several other groups with no current ties to the original group.
 Many had once contained former members who were now retired or deceased.

-Powell, who had been touring under the Platters' name, was sued by Bennett for breach of contract.
+Powell, who had been touring under the Platters' name, was sued by Bennett for breach of employment contract.
 Bennett and Powell later reached an agreement that Powell would be able to tour, but only as "The Platters featuring Monroe Powell".
-In 1994, Jean Bennett fraudulently licensed the name for a show at the Sahara Casino in Las Vegas; that show ran for 15 years.
+In 1994, Jean Bennett fraudulently used the name for a show at the Sahara Casino in Las Vegas; that show ran for 15 years.